thegranduke/odin-recipes/README.md

 # odin-recipes
-A simple recipe website where creativity,coding and empty stomachs gather to bear witness to my html skills.
+A simple recipe website showing what I've learned so far in html.